pourmalek/covir2/README.md

 * Communities - Behavior and mass action of large groups of people

-* Pharma - Behavior of the Pharma that develop, sell, produce, and ship vaccines and medications
+* Pharma - Behavior of Pharma stockholders that determine development, production, and shipment of vaccines and medications

 * Researchers - Behavior of researchers that produce scientific evidence